Appointy/protoc-gen-jaal/readme.md

 }
 ```

-protoc-gen-jaal uses the method option schema to determine whether to register the rpc as query or as mutation.
-If an rpc is not tagged, then it will not be registered on the schema.
-To generate relay compliant servers, protoc-gen-jaal generates the input and payload of each mutation with clientMutationId.
+protoc-gen-jaal uses the method option *schema* to determine whether to register an rpc as query or as mutation.
+If an *rpc* is not tagged, then it will not be registered on the GraphQL schema.
+To generate Relay compliant servers, protoc-gen-jaal generates the input and payload of each mutation with clientMutationId.
 The graphql schema of above example is as follows:

 ```GraphQl Schema
 input CreateCustomerInput {